If you've ever had a hankering to make your own electronics, then buying an Arduino board and getting stuck into a tutorial is a good place to start.

 The project offers all the ingredients that budding electronics hobbyists need: the hardware, software, and an active community to help new users via forums and online tutorials.

 Arduino lends its name to a range of programmable microcontroller boards, which serve as the brains of these DIY devices.
-These boards can be wired into makeshift circuits, where they can interact with lights, sensors, motors, microphones, buttons, and any other component you want to include in your homespun appliances.
+These boards can be wired into makeshift circuits, allowing them to interact with lights, sensors, motors, microphones, buttons, and any other component you want to include in your homespun appliances.
 For instance, you could use an Arduino to build a motion-controlled video camera or to remote control the lights in your sitting room.

 Of course, all this hardware is no good without a way to control it.
-Fortunately Arduino boards are programmable from a Linux, Mac or Windows machine, using a integrated development environment (IDE), downloadable from here, or from the Arduino web editor.
+Fortunately, Arduino boards are programmable from a Linux, Mac or Windows machine, using an integrated development environment (IDE), downloadable from here, or from the Arduino web editor.

 - 12 great Arduino kits for the DIY geek to build